Monzer al-Kassar: Early years

 Al-Kassar was born in Hama and grew up in the nearby town of Nebek.
 His father was a lawyer and diplomat who at various times was Syria's ambassador to Canada and India.

 According to U.S. authorities, Monzer's mentor in the drug and arms trade was his older brother, Ghassan, who had begun selling drugs in the late 1960s.
 Ghassan remained in the arms business until his death of natural causes in 2009.

 Al-Kassar attended law school in the late 1960s.

 According to a 2009 report by the United States Congress, Monzer al-Kassar supplied weapons and military equipment to armed groups engaged in violent conflicts in Nicaragua, Brazil, Cyprus, Bosnia, Croatia, Somalia, Iran and Iraq.
 In 1970, al-Kassar had his first Interpol-recorded arrest, for theft, in Trieste, Italy.

 United Kingdom

-In 1972, he was arrested in Copenhagen for selling hashish.
-He then moved to the United Kingdom.
-He lived in Sloane Square in London, where he took part in an operation that imported heroin and hashish from Lebanon, then bought arms with the profits and smuggled them back to Lebanon.
-In either 1974 or 1977 (sources conflict), al-Kassar was arrested and jailed in the UK for selling hashish.
-He served less than two years in jail.
+In the early 1970s, Al-Kassar resided in London, including the Sloane Square area.
+During this time, he was reportedly involved in international trading activities, including the import and export of various goods.

-In 1981, he married Raghdaa Habbal, who was seventeen years old at the time, and who came from a well-connected Syrian family in Beirut.
+In 1982, he married Raghdaa Habbal, who came from a well-connected Syrian family in Beirut.

-In 1984, al-Kassar was expelled from the UK for drug and arms trafficking.